wilsonliaows/docs/developing-connectors/custom-actions.md

 ![Scope error returned by the API when call is made](/assets/images/developing-connectors/custom-actions/custom-action-scope-error-output.png)
 *Scope error returned by the API when call is made*

-If you'd like to see custom actions or additional scopes added to a connector on Workato, contact the Workato team to file an enhancement request!
+If you'd like to see custom actions or additional scopes added to a connector on Workato, contact the Workato team to file an enhancement request.

 ## Custom action input fields
 This section details the configuration input fields in the custom action.